-Is Taylor Swift Returning To Country Music With Surprise Sugarland Duet On Their Next Album?
+Taylor Swift Returns To Country Music With Surprise Sugarland Duet On Their Next Album

 Will Taylor Swift be featured on Sugarland’s upcoming album?
 Find out why fans think she’s returning to country music!

-Is Taylor Swift, 28, set to make a triumphant return to country music?
-Well, alleged screenshots of Sugarland‘s forthcoming album Bigger show a track called “Babe” that features none other than Taylor.
+Is Taylor Swift set to make a triumphant return to country music?
+Well, alleged screenshots of Sugarland’s forthcoming album Bigger show a track called “Babe” that features none other than Taylor.
 And if these screengrabs are real and not photoshopped, the name of this song included on Bigger would make sense.
 Fans were quick to point out that Taylor co-wrote a song called “Babe” with Train frontman Pat Monahan that was supposed to be on her album Red, but it ultimately didn’t make the cut.
 Could this song have finally made its way onto an album?
 Well, before you go celebrating the re-countrified version of Taylor, there are some signs that point to “Babe” not actually being on Bigger.

 After a preliminary search on iTunes, Bigger‘s pre-sale (pictured in a tweet below) doesn’t show up — in fact, there’s no evidence of any track list whatsoever.
 One Twitter user wrote, “Okay I can’t find this ‘bigger’ album for preorder on itunes is everything in my feed photoshopped dont f*ck with me about songs related to Red SOMEONE TELL ME WHAT IS GOING ON I AM HAVING AN ANXIETY ATTACK.”
 Time will tell whether nor not “Babe” will be on the album, which drops of Jun.
 8.

-Note: Update: Sugarland‘s collaboration with Taylor Swift, 28, on their upcoming album Bigger has since been confirmed!
-Both she and the song’s co-writer Pat Monahan will be featured on their track “Babe” after all.